-As we know, fertility changes with age.
 This is the reason why IVF success rates drop with age too.
 Egg freezing is nothing more than an interrupted IVF cycle.
 We stimulate the ovaries and we do an egg collection, but instead of fertilising the eggs and transferring the embryos to achieve a pregnancy, we freeze those eggs.
 The reasoning behind egg freezing is to give women a chance of an IVF cycle with her own eggs but of a younger age than when she decides to have children.

 As with IVF, egg freezing is not a guarantee of pregnancy, it just gives better chances of pregnancy at a later stage in life.

 - For social reasons: egg freezing empowers women to engage in their fertility when they are ready

 - Fertility preservation in patients that will undergo chemotherapy due to cancer

 - Females transitioning into male but would like to preserve their fertility for the future

 At your first appointment you will meet with one of our doctors who will describe in detail the egg freezing procedure; what to expect throughout the process; success rates for your own particular case and the expected outcome.